freeCodeCamp/freeCodeCamp/guide/english/c/for/index.md

 # For Loop

-The `for` loop executes a block of code until a specified condition is false.
+The `for` loop is a loop in which the condition is checked first and then the statements inside the loop is executed order wise, this process keeps repeating until the conditon doesn't satisfy anymore.
 Use `while` loops when the number of iterations are variable, otherwise use `for` loops.
 A common use of `for` loops are array iterations.
 It is also known as an 'entry-controlled loop' since the condition is checked before the next iteration.
 Another example of an 'entry-controlled loop' is a while loop.

 ## Syntax of For Loop